Many people forget the basics

 - Recovering Alcoholic If you are a recovering alcoholic be very clear when presented with refreshments – especially free drinks such as at the Captain’s Cocktail Party on cruise boats – be very clear with the person supervising the drinks table which cocktails contain alcohol.
 There is not a high awareness of alcoholism in Egypt and I have seen a waiter tell someone that all the drinks on a table were the same – they were not.

-Why would you keep written medical record in your bag?
+- Read why you should keep a written medical record in your wallet/bag in Egypt.